Successful participation trade fairs

 1. Clearly define your goals

 It is important to have a clear understanding of your objective at the fair.
-Once you defined this you can work efficiently and effectively to meet that goal.
+Once you define this, you can work efficiently and effectively to meet that goal.
 Some goals for your trade fair participation may be:

 - Acquisition of new customers